ZJU-CTAG/nocode-bench-experiments/README.md

 3. We will run your model on a random subset of NoCode-bench and verify the results.

 ## 📞 Contact
 Questions?
-Please create an issue.
+Please create an issue or email to **dengle@zju.edu.cn** or **zhonghao.j@zju.edu.cn**.

 ## ✍️ Citation
-If you found this repository helpful or are citing the numbers on the leaderboard for academic purposes, please use cite [NoCode-bench]().
+If you found this repository helpful or are citing the numbers on the leaderboard for academic purposes, please use cite [NoCode-bench](https://arxiv.org/pdf/2507.18130).

 ## 📜 Acknowledgements
-This repository is part of the [SWE-bench](https://swe-bench.github.io/) project, and the leaderboard is a modified version of SWE-bench GitHub Pages.
+This repository is part of the [SWE-bench](https://swe-bench.github.io/) project.